mwydmuch/xCOLUMNs/experiments/README.md

 - Download standard (BOW) versions of the datasets (Eurlex-4K, AmazonCat-13K, Wiki10-31K, Wikipedia-500K, Amazon-670K) from [here](https://drive.google.com/drive/folders/1fI8ZqiEPqdLeDhUi7wVk8-jhSpvBtNxh?usp=drive_link) or [XMLC Repository](http://manikvarma.org/downloads/XC/XMLRepository.html), unpack, and place them in the `datasets/` directory.
 - Download LightXML predictions from [here](https://drive.google.com/drive/folders/1bcOUYCjcePnlZHU4yW8TigWAiuGI-36T?usp=drive_link) and place them in the `predictions/lighxml` directory.

+Now you can use `run_neurips_2023_bca_experiment.py` script to run the specific experiment.
+Of just run `run_all_neurips_2023_bca_experiments.sh` to run all the experiments.
+The results of every separate experiment (single run of a single method of specified dataset) will be saved in the `results/bca_neurips` directory as a json files.

+## Reproducing the Frank Wolfe (FW) experiments from the ICLR 2024 paper

+To replicate the experiments from the ICLR 2023 paper titled "Consistent algorithms for multi-label classification with macro-at-k metrics," you need to download the following datasets:
+- TODO: Upload and provide the link to the datasets.

-Now you can use `run_neurips_bc_experiment.py` script to run the specific experiment.
-Of just run `run_all_neurips_bc_experiments.sh` to run all the experiments.
-The results of every separate experiment (single run of a single method of specified dataset) will be saved in the `results/` directory as a json files.
+Now you can use `run_iclr_2024_fw_experiment.py` script to run the specific experiment.
+Of just run `run_all_iclr_2024_fw_experiments.sh` to run all the experiments.
+The results of every separate experiment (single run of a single method of specified dataset) will be saved in the `results/fw_iclr` directory as a json files.